 The total number of deployments per vessel and year, estimated using alternative methods, is shown for vessels with observer coverage in Figure 2.
 Vessels in cluster A, B and C deployed the most FADs each year, as expected given that they are the vessels relying the most on FADs in their fishing strategy.
 Estimates corresponding to each vessel (unique number of deployments recorded by vessels and raised by the observer coverage) varied between 0 and 500 deployments per vessel per year (Figure 2).
-However, very few vessels undertook more than 350 deployments per year: 1 in 2012 and 2013, 4 in 2011 and 6 in 2014 (Table 1).
+However, very few vessels undertook more than 350 deployments per vessel per year (Figure 2).
+However, very few vessels undertook more than 350 deployments per vessel and 2013, 4 in 2011 and 6 in 2014 (Table 1).
 These estimates were generally similar to those derived using mean deployment per cluster.
 However, for vessel deploying the most FADs (right-hand side of Figure 2), the estimates were somewhat intermediate between standardized estimates using mean and quantile 95% deployments per cluster.
-If we hypothesise that the number actual total number of deployments per vessel between the mean and quantile 95% estimates, 6 vessels were found to have more than 350 deployments per year in 2012, 2013 and 2014, and a maximum of 39 vessels in 2011 (Table 1).
+If we hypothesise that the number actual total number of deployments per vessel per vessel per vessel per vessel per vessel between the mean and quantile 95% estimates, 6 vessels were found to have more than 350 deployments per year in 2012, 2013 and 2014, and a maximum of 39 vessels in 2011 (Table 1).